chem-274-A-master/final-project/instructions.md

 The list of patterns produced is exhaustive: Every pattern in the molecule, up to the pathlength limit, is generated.
 For all practical purposes, the number of patterns one might encounter by this exhaustive search is infinite, but the number produced for any particular molecule can be easily handled by a computer.

-Each pattern serves as a seed to a pseudo-random number generator (it is "hashed"), the output of which is a set of bits (typically 4 or 5 bits per pattern); the set of bits thus produced is added (with a logical OR) to the fingerprint.
+Each pattern serves as a seed to a pseudo-random number generator (it is "hashed"), the output of which is a set of bits (typically 4 or 5 bits per pattern); the set of bits thus produced is then added to the fingerprint.

 ### Pseudocode for Molecular Fingerprint